evertjr/mass-renamer-extension/README.md

 ## Issues and Contribution

-- If you encounter any issues or have suggestions for improvements, please feel free to open an issue on our GitHub repository
+- If you encounter any issues or have suggestions for improvements, please feel free to open an issue on my GitHub repository
 - Contributions via pull requests are welcome!

 ## License